Porgramming-Hero-web-course/batch-4-assignment-1-abubakar1010/blog-1.md

-# Understanding Union and Intersection Types in TypeScript
+# The significance of union and intersection types in Typescript.
 In TypeScript, one of the powerful features that allow us to create complex types are **union** and **intersection types**.that allow us to create flexible, expressive types for more robust and maintainable code.
 Understanding these types and knowing when to use each can significantly enhance how we work with TypeScript.
 This article will delve into the practical use of these advanced types, with examples that you can try out in the <a href="https://www.typescriptlang.org/play/" target="_blank">TypeScript Playground</a>

 ---